 3. Academic Coach

-Students meet every week with an academic coach.
-Emphasis is on planning, organization and management of college work.
-Academic coaches are students; meetings occur twice per week.
+Students meet every week with an academic coach, who is a trained, experienced BC student.
+Emphasis is on planning, organization and management of college work and meetings occur twice per week.

 Students participate in study and tutoring hours for a minimum of six hours per week.

 Some hours are at the Academic Support Center between 8:30 a.m. - 5 p.m., Monday through Friday.
-Most hours are tutored assisted.
-Study hours promote "ongoing" learning, effective time management and work completion.
+Most hours are tutor-assisted.
+Study hours promote ongoing learning, effective time management and work completion.

 5. Student Progress